Fraudulent Conveyances Act 1571

+In the United Kingdom, the provisions contained in the act were replaced by part IX of the Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20), which has since been replaced by part XVI of the Insolvency Act 1986.

 Text

 It is clear from the text of the statute that it was framed in a purposive manner.
 So if someone had the intention of defrauding a creditor, unless a transaction was made bona fide and for good consideration, it would be void.

 Historical background

 In 1571, Parliament enacted this statute to prohibit transfers intended to defraud creditors or impede their collection efforts.
 This statute, known as the Statute of 13 Elizabeth, was passed in response to the widespread use of fraudulent transactions to defeat creditors.
 Until the 1600s, England had numerous sanctuaries not subject to the King's writ.
 These sanctuaries included churches but also certain areas defined by custom or royal grant.
 Debtors would often sell their property to friends or family at unreasonably low prices with the promise of buying it back later, move to a sanctuary, and then wait for creditors to exhaust their efforts or offer a favorable settlement.